Rehab for Alcoholism

 - Family therapy

-- Experiential therapies (art, creative writing, drumming, equine-assisted)
+- Experiential therapies (art, drumming, equine-assisted)

 - Complementary wellness therapies (acupuncture, aromatherapy, mindfulness meditation, massage, hyperbaric oxygen therapy)